-Walt Disney World has announced the first-ever Mary Poppins attraction, slated to come to Epcot’s United Kingdom pavilion as part of a Cherry Tree Lane expansion.
-In this post, we’ll share details, concept and poster art of the area, and offer some commentary about what this means for World Showcase.
-(Updated July 16, 2020.)
+Walt Disney World’s first-ever Mary Poppins attraction was slated to come to Epcot’s United Kingdom pavilion as part of a Cherry Tree Lane expansion.
+This post shares details, concept and poster art of the area, and offers commentary about what this means for World Showcase.
+(Updated March 9, 2022.)

 This lead to speculation that the Mary Poppins project had been quietly cancelled.
 In turn, Disney released the following statement: “As with most businesses during this period, we are further evaluating long-term project plans.
 The decision was made to postpone development of the Mary Poppins-inspired attraction and Spaceship Earth at this time.”